Solo Travel in Laos

 After two days of walking, including 20,000 steps on day one alone, I knew I needed a scooter.
 Luang Prabang is a walking town, but once you've gotten your bearings, having a scooter changes the trip.

-I rented from a guy named Liam (above, with his juice and snack shop in the background).
+I rented from a guy named Liam (above, with his tour shop in the background).
 Driving on the right side of the road on a Scoopy was different from Thailand but familiar from the US.
 On day three, I rode my scooter to the Kuang Si Waterfalls.

 The waterfalls were a whole experience of their own.
-I wrote about that separately too: Kuang Si Waterfalls: An Honest Review (Skip the View).
+I write about that adventure here: Kuang Si Waterfalls: Worth Visiting in the Rain?.

 It is painfully hot here.
-Not like Koh Tao Thailand hot.
-It's the kind of heat that seeps into your bones and exhausts you to the point where you just want to lie in bed under AC.
+Not like Koh Tao, Thailand, hot, but the kind of heat that seeps into your bones and exhausts you to the point where you just want to lie in bed under AC.
 If you have good AC that works.
 Which I did not.

 The Cambodian Thumbs Down Moment

 One extremely awkward moment happened in line to buy a ticket to the Royal Palace.
-A huge group of older Asian tourists walked by and I asked where they were from.
+A huge group of older Asian tourists walked by, and I asked where they were from.
 Cambodia.
 They asked where I was from, and I stupidly said Thailand.
-They gave me the thumbs down and walked off.
+That's when I got the collective group thumbs down.

 The People You Meet Here